Updated: Aug 30, 2021

-So, this is no Tarot.
-No Lenormand.
+This is no Tarot deck.
 It’s a simple oracle based on classic and world famous botanical illustrations by Pierre-Joseph Redouté, to which the author added a word of wisdom to help us find courage, inspiration and faith in the beauty of these flowers.

 At a glance:

 A beautiful, pleasant object and solid cardboard box

 Great for meditation and inspiration